johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-01-28-webpack-4-ts-loader-fork-ts-checker/index.md

 ## `fork-ts-checker-webpack-plugin`

 There's more!
-You may like to use the `<a href="https://github.com/Realytics/fork-ts-checker-webpack-plugin">fork-ts-checker-webpack-plugin</a>`, (which goes lovely with `ts-loader` and a biscuit).
+You may like to use the [`fork-ts-checker-webpack-plugin`](https://github.com/Realytics/fork-ts-checker-webpack-plugin), (which goes lovely with `ts-loader` and a biscuit).
 There is a beta available for that too:

 - When using `yarn`: `yarn add johnnyreilly/fork-ts-checker-webpack-plugin#4.0.0-beta.1 -D`
 - When using `npm`: `npm install johnnyreilly/fork-ts-checker-webpack-plugin#4.0.0-beta.1 -D`